Proteolipids and Protein Lipidation

 5. O-Acylated Proteins and Peptides

 Wnt proteins: In a few proteolipids, serine or threonine residues are acylated such that an O-acyl rather than an S-acyl linkage is formed, and the family of 'Wingless' or Wnt proteins in animals (19 members in humans) falls into this category.
-These are central mediators of embryonic development and tissue renewal that influence cell proliferation, differentiation and migration, and they require O‑acylation for secretion and activity.
+These are central mediators of embryonic development and tissue renewal that influence cell proliferation, differentiation and migration, and they need O‑acylation for secretion and activity.
 They are secreted glycoproteins, which share a conserved sequence of cysteine residues and an N‑terminal signal sequence that targets them for secretion.
 In all, there is an unusual O‑acyl modification with palmitoleic acid (9‑cis‑hexadecenoic or 9‑16:1), which has been termed a lipokine (i.e., a lipid hormone), at a conserved serine residue (and not with S‑palmitoylation on a conserved cysteine residue as originally reported, although some members of the Wnt family undergo a further S‑acylation with palmitate at a cysteine residue).
 Following synthesis, Wnt proteins are processed in the endoplasmic reticulum, where the conserved signal sequence is cleaved before glycosylation and fatty acylation.

 The O-palmitoleoyl residue is essential for intracellular trafficking and operation of Wnt proteins within cells and for maintaining their structural integrity, and it assists their secretion by facilitating movement from the trans Golgi network to the plasma membrane in signalling cells.
 The transport mechanism involves transfer to the co-chaperone 'Wntless' or 'WLS' (G protein-coupled receptor 177 (GPR177)), a conserved membrane protein that binds to the palmitoleoyl residue of Wnt proteins and facilitates transport by vesicular or non-vesicular means to the plasma membrane and then across it.
 Serine acylation may be required for extracellular long-range transport of Wnt proteins in lipoprotein particles with protein chaperones or in extracellular vesicles.
 To initiate signalling, Wnt proteins bind to cell-surface receptors of the 'Frizzled' receptor family, where the palmitoleoyl residue fits neatly within a hydrophobic cleft to which it binds to enable ligand-receptor interactions.
 Wnt proteins are deactivated by an extracellular carboxylesterase ('Notum'), which removes the palmitoleoyl group.

-Wnt proteins are relatively hydrophobic and are stabilized in the aqueous environment of the cell by binding in a hydrophobic space created by specific glypicans, i.e., heparan sulfate proteoglycans that are bound to the outer surface of the plasma membrane by a glycosyl-phosphatidylinositol anchor.
+Wnt proteins are relatively hydrophobic and are stabilized in the aqueous environment of the cell by binding in a hydrophobic space created by glypicans, i.e., heparan sulfate proteoglycans that are bound to the outer surface of the plasma membrane by a glycosyl-phosphatidylinositol anchor.
 These serve as a reservoir from which Wnt proteins can be handed over to signalling receptors.

 Formula of ghrelin Ghrelin: Ghrelin is an O-acylated proteolipid, i.e., a circulating 28-amino acid peptide hormone, which is octanoylated (C8) at a serine residue (third amino acid from the N-terminus).
 It is a hunger-stimulating (anorexigenic) hormone produced in endocrine cells of the human stomach and pancreas that increases caloric intake, decreases energy expenditure and promotes fat deposition.
 Only the octanoylated protein binds to the single receptor characterized to date, i.e., growth hormone secretagogue receptor GHS‑R1a, which results in increased intracellular Ca++, release of growth hormone and recruitment of multiple proteins to initiate a variety of cell signalling cascades associated with the physiological and behavioural effects of ghrelin.
-This receptor can stimulate the phospholipase C pathway with accumulation of diacylglycerols and inositol phosphates and thence signalling that leads to the mobilization of intracellular calcium (Ca2+) stores and further downstream effects.
-The picture is further complicated by a finding that GHS-R1a can dimerize and alter the signalling of other G protein-coupled receptors, while the liver-expressed antimicrobial peptide 2 (LEAP2) is an endogenous antagonist for GHS-R1a and is involved in the regulation of ghrelin signalling.
+This receptor can stimulate the phospholipase C pathway with accumulation of diacylglycerols and inositol phosphates and thence signalling that leads to the mobilization of intracellular calcium (Ca2+) stores and further downstream events.
+The picture is further complicated by a finding that GHS-R1a can dimerize and alter the signalling of other G protein-coupled receptors, while the liver-expressed antimicrobial peptide 2 (LEAP2) is an endogenous antagonist for GHS-R1a and is associated with the regulation of ghrelin signalling.

 The addition of the octanoyl chain is necessary to induce a conformational change in ghrelin with formation of a hydrophobic core that promotes access to the receptor ligand-binding pocket.
-The required octanoic acid is presumably obtained by β-oxidation of long-chain fatty acids in ghrelin-producing cells, before the ghrelin O‑acyltransferase (GOAT), a member of the MBOAT family of acyltransferases, catalyses octanoylation of pro-ghrelin in the Golgi.
+Octanoic acid is presumably obtained by β-oxidation of long-chain fatty acids in ghrelin-producing cells, before the ghrelin O‑acyltransferase (GOAT), a member of the MBOAT family of acyltransferases, catalyses octanoylation of pro-ghrelin in the Golgi.
 This reaction is unique in that ghrelin is the only known octanoylated protein and the only known substrate for this enzyme.
 After translocation to the endoplasmic reticulum, ghrelin is generated from octanoyl-proghrelin by the action of prohormone convertase 1/3.
 Mature ghrelin is stored within secretory granules of X/A-like cells, and upon fasting, it is released into the circulation to stimulate appetite.
 GOAT is now perceived as a target for pharmaceutical intervention in the treatment of the metabolic syndrome.
 Some circulating esterases can deacylate ghrelin, including the extracellular carboxylesterase ('Notum'), which removes the palmitoleic acid group from Wnt proteins.

 6. Hedgehog Proteins - linked Covalently to Cholesterol and Palmitate

 Hedgehog (Hh) proteins have a major role in signalling during the differentiation of cells in the development of all embryos from fruit flies to fish to humans, while after embryogenesis, Hh signalling coordinates reparative and regenerative responses in many tissues.
 They were first found and studied in the insect model Drosophila melanogaster (and named for an anomalous cuticular feature reminiscent of a hedgehog's spines in a mutant), but they are now known to occur in all higher organisms.
 Vertebrates express three hedgehog family proteins designated 'Sonic' (Shh), 'Indian' (Ihh) and 'Desert' (Dhh) hedgehog, of which Shh has attracted most interest, and they are required for an extensive range of processes from the control of left-right asymmetry of the body to the specification of individual cell types within the brain and to limb development.
 In endocrine tissues, Hh signalling triggers conversion of cholesterol to progesterone and estradiol.
 A unique feature is that these proteins contain both palmitic acid and cholesterol in covalent linkage, further confirmation if needed of the vital importance of these occasionally controversial lipids in animal tissues.
-Proteins that are functionally analogous but structurally distinct are found in nematodes.
+Proteins that operate in the same way but are structurally distinct are found in nematodes.

-Formula of a 'hedgehog' signalling protein
+Structure of a 'hedgehog' signalling protein

 Hedgehog proteolipids are formed post-translationally by attachment of cholesterol via an ester bond to glycine at the C-terminus, a highly conserved region of the protein, while a palmitoyl moiety is attached to a cysteine residue at the N-terminus (N-palmitoylation).
-The signalling proteins are synthesised initially as ~45 kDa inactive propeptides with two characteristic domains, i.e., an N-terminal 'hedge' domain and a dual function C-terminal autoprocessing and cholesterol recognition domain.
+The signalling proteins are synthesised initially as ~45 kDa inert propeptides with two characteristic domains, i.e., an N-terminal 'hedge' domain and a dual-purpose C-terminal autoprocessing and cholesterol recognition domain.
 After the signalling sequence is removed (1), there is a unique reaction (2) in the endoplasmic reticulum (ER) in which there is an intramolecular attack of an internal cysteine on the carbonyl of an adjacent glycine, resulting in a rearrangement whereby a peptide bond is replaced with a labile thioester bond.
 This is followed by a transesterification reaction of the thioester bond with the hydroxyl group of a cholesterol moiety (3) facilitated by the processing domain.
 Cholesterol is thus bound covalently to the C-terminus of the N-terminal signalling domain and simultaneously cleaves this from the processing domain at the cholesteroylation site.
 Finally, the nascent Hh-N is further modified by the addition of an N-palmitoyl group at Cys-24 (4) at the ER, a reaction mediated by a palmitoyl acyltransferase (Hedgehog acyltransferase or Hhat, another MBOAT family member) to create a highly hydrophobic molecule that is often described as 'Hh-Np for Hh-N-processed' and is transported by a secretory pathway to the plasma membrane.

 hedgehog protein maturation